-This analysis however led to the unearthing of a second problem that just needed to be tackled head on – and we’ve sort of mentioned this is a previous blog item here – the mantra of “think the unthinkable, act like a challenger bank”.
+This analysis however led to the unearthing of a second problem that just needed to be tackled head on: the mantra of “think the unthinkable, act like a challenger bank”.

 In this case the very clear direction was to execute, not get bogged down with legacy ways of working or group platforms that would slow you up and hinder rapid progress.
 Digital transformation in this particular client cut across all divisions and there was a raft of investments being made at that time, some co-ordinated cross divisional, some not so, some just plainly competing with each other.
 In some ways the environment was like an episode of Game of Thrones but with a lot less nudity, and fewer dragons.